Browse Articles

 SELECT col1,col2 from tblName

-Practice keeping transaction as small as possible since transaction lock the processing tables data during its life.
-Some times long transaction may result in deadlocks.
+Practice keeping transactions as small as possible since transactions lock the processing table's data during its life.
+Sometimes long transactions may result in deadlocks.
 Please refer to the article SQL Server Transactions Management

 14. SET NOCOUNT ON

-Practice to set NOCOUNT ON since SQL Server returns a number of rows affected by SELECT, INSERT, UPDATE and DELETE statement.
+Practice setting NOCOUNT ON since SQL Server returns some rows affected by SELECT, INSERT, UPDATE, and DELETE statements.
 We can stop this by setting NOCOUNT ON like as:

 CREATE PROCEDURE dbo.MyTestProc